 - Why do employees receive discounts at some campus dining facilities but not others?

 1. Why is the day after Thanksgiving not a paid holiday?

 Now it is a paid holiday!
 Read this article for details.

 2. Where can I find my benefits and discounts?

-Vanderbilt benefits are described in detail on the Human Resources Web site, under the benefits tab: http://hr.vanderbilt.edu/benefits/index.htm.
-Click on "Benefits Details" for information on the health plan, life insurance, retirement and other benefits.
+Vanderbilt benefits are described in detail on the Human Resources website, on the benefits tab: http://hr.vanderbilt.edu/benefits/index.htm.

-The discounts Web page is also under the benefits tab, visit http://hr.vanderbilt.edu/benefits/index.htm) and click on the "Discounts" button.
-The companies that offer discounts to Vanderbilt employees are not endorsed by Vanderbilt, nor does Vanderbilt lend support to the companies.
+The discounts tab shows companies that offer discounts to Vanderbilt employees.
+These are not endorsed by Vanderbilt, nor does Vanderbilt lend support to the companies.
 Typically, these companies sign a one-year agreement to offer their discounts and the list is updated each January.

 3. Where is the tuition benefits description located?

-The tuition benefits, or Educational Assistance Program, is described in Policy #HR-013 and can be found on the policies tab of the HR Web site (http://hr.vanderbilt.edu/policies/index.htm).
-That page also has a very informative FAQs page for tuition benefits for children and tuition benefits for staff and spouses/partners.
+The tuition benefits are described in the Educational Assistance Program policy and can be found on the policies tab of the HR Web site (http://hr.vanderbilt.edu/policies/index.htm).
+That page also has a very informative FAQs page for tuition benefits for children and tuition benefits for staff and spouses.